Skip to main content

-More than 70 million Americans have a criminal record of some kind — and many discover only at the Canadian border that their past can bar entry.
-Canada does not automatically let people in just because they are from the United States.
-Under the Immigration and Refugee Protection Act (IRPA), a foreign national who has been convicted of — or committed — an offence outside Canada can be found criminally inadmissible.
-This guide is the complete hub for understanding how US criminal records interact with Canadian immigration law, what the dual criminality principle means, how Canada finds out, and what every option looks like to lawfully enter Canada despite a criminal record.
+Short answer: a US criminal record can make you inadmissible to Canada, but it does not automatically bar you, and there are usually one or more legal pathways to enter.
+What matters is how Canada classifies the Canadian equivalent of your offence under section 36 of the Immigration and Refugee Protection Act (IRPA), how much time has passed since you finished your sentence, and whether you qualify for deemed rehabilitation, apply for Criminal Rehabilitation, or request a Temporary Resident Permit.
+A border or visa officer always makes the final decision.
+More than 70 million Americans are estimated to have a criminal record of some kind, and many discover only at the Canadian border that their past can affect entry.
+Canada does not automatically admit people simply because they are from the United States.
+Under IRPA, a foreign national who has been convicted of, or committed, an offence outside Canada can be found criminally inadmissible.
+This guide is the complete hub for understanding how US criminal records interact with Canadian immigration law, what the dual criminality principle means, how Canada may learn about your record, and what each option looks like to lawfully enter Canada despite a criminal record.
+It is educational information, not legal advice, so for your specific situation consult a Canadian immigration lawyer or a CICC-regulated consultant.

 The Legal Framework: IRPA s.36

-Example: A US misdemeanor DUI carrying a 1-year maximum in the US maps to a Canadian Criminal Code impaired operation offence.
-The Canadian equivalent's maximum is what matters — not the US sentence.
-Result: serious criminality under IRPA s.36(1).
-The specific classification of YOUR offence requires an equivalency analysis.
+Example: Example: a US misdemeanor DUI carrying only a 1-year maximum in the US can still map to the Canadian Criminal Code impaired operation offence (s.320.14).
+Because impaired operation carries a maximum of up to 10 years on indictment in Canada (s.320.19) for offences on or after December 18, 2018, the Canadian equivalent, not the US sentence, is what controls.
+The result is generally serious criminality under IRPA s.36(1).
+The specific classification of YOUR offence requires an individual equivalency analysis, and the officer decides.

 Dual Criminality Principle Explained